 In the Ardsley distribution, the slight shift in the mean temperatures caused a large shift in the extremes.
-Over the latter time period the number of temperatures that fall above the 90th percentile threshold increased.
+Over the latter time period the number of temperatures that fall above the 90th percentile threshold increased, indicating an increase in the average number of extreme heat days from XX (1951-1980) to YY (1987-2016).